 - Hospital appointments must be proven with an official letter from the hospital which will be photocopied and kept in school

-- Family circumstances/problems will not be accepted as a reason for absence from school unless the issue has been brought to the attention of and discussed with the Year Head or Assistant Year Head by phone
+- Family circumstances/problems will not be accepted as a reason for absence from school unless the issue has been brought to the attention of and discussed with the relevant Leader of Learning or by phone

 - All sickness must be explained